 Do you see where the problems are already starting?

 This simply isn’t a long enough time frame to flesh out each character, of which there are NINE, explore the individual stories of each group, truly care about whether or not they live or die and properly execute the story.

-They gave it a decent shot, but in the end it was all just too rushed and smushed together, and as a result the anime just comes off as an unbridled gore fest.
+They gave it a decent shot, but in the end it was all just too rushed and smushed together.
+As a result, the anime just comes off as an unbridled gore fest.
 Granted, yes, Corpse Party is, of course, quite gory by default, but this anime was damn near sickening at parts.
 I tend to handle gore and stuff just fine (Saw is one of my favorite horror movies – Dead Space is my favorite horror game etc.) but there were some scenes in this anime where I legitimately wanted to skip over them because they were just torture porn.

-I’m going to cover each individual group’s story before convening them all into the ending.
+I’m going to cover each group’s story before convening them all into the ending.